yujen-insydesw/yocto_kernel_practice/README.md

 # yocto_kernel_practice
 A practice about how to cook a minimal linux image attached with customized applications.
-Here, we use Ubuntu 22.? on x86_64 machine.
+Here, the build platform use Ubuntu 22.x on x86_64 machine.

 ## Make sure the build server meets the following requirements:
 - 50 Gbytes of free disk space